timathom/marc-schema/README.md

 * Optional `make` for automatic execution via Unix command line

 ## Installation
-* Download and install BaseX either GUI or command line (see the [BaseX wiki](http://docs.basex.org/wiki/) for detailled information).
+* Download and install BaseX either GUI or command line (see the [BaseX wiki](http://docs.basex.org/wiki/) for detailed information).
 * Install jq ([jq](https://jqlang.github.io/jq/)) using a package manager such as `apt` or `homebrew` (depending on your environment)

 To install BaseX into subdirectory `basex` from the command line: